lbfm-rwth/gap-in-algebraic-research-2018/program.md

 * _GAP - Julia integration_ (continue work from [Oscar GAP Kickoff Coding Sprint (restricted access)](https://github.com/oscar-system/OSCAR/wiki/Oscar-GAP-Kickoff-Coding-Sprint))

 If you have any suggestions for the code sprint, please let the organisers know or [create an issue on GitHub](https://github.com/gap-system/gap/issues) using the label "gapdays2017-fall".

+#### Please also look at [the Wiki for details](https://github.com/gapdays/gapdays2017-fall/wiki).
+Feel free to add pages there relevant to the workshop or code spring.